jpmorganchase/modular/docs/commands/add.md

 ### Library package types

-These package types are either built with [Rollup.js](https://rollupjs.org/guide/en/) as CJS and ES Modules or, in case of `source` modules, they are not built at all.
+These package types are either built with [Rollup.js](https://rollupjs.org/guide/en/) as CommonJS and ES Modules or, in case of `source` modules, they are not built at all.
 Packages with these types get normally published to NPM or get imported by other packages in the monorepo.
 For this reason, files are transpiled separately on buld and external dependencies